Creating an EKS cluster using onboarding-cli

 1. In this document we will check what are the options available for configuring AWS EKS cluster.

-1. Existing VPC - This is the case when you have an already existing network setup for your existing AWS environment.
-The onboarding CLI can use the VPC ID and the private and public subnet IDs to deploy the EKS cluster inside it.
-So before running the command make sure you have these handy
+1. Existing VPC - This is the case when you have an already existing network for your existing AWS services.
+The onboarding CLI can use the existing VPC to deploy the EKS cluster inside it.
+Read Existing VPC requirements to know more on this.

 3. Run the below command